data-miner00/book/content/programming/latex-cheetsheet.md

 \end{tabular}
 ```

-That is not enough, we still need to specify the padding for the cells with
+That is not enough, the padding for the cells still needs to be specified with

 ```tex
 \renewcommand{\arraystretch}{1.5}